lesmisblathers/lesmisblathers.github.io/footnotes/index.md

 ### 2.7.6: The Absolute Goodness of Prayer

 #### Donougher: The Absolute Goodness of Prayer

+##### metaphysical school of the north:
+For the German philosopher Arthur Schopenhauer (1788–1860), author of *The World as Will* and *Representation* (1819), the driving energy is Will; for Descartes it is Force.

+##### a Lyceum:
+The gymnasium located beyond the walls of ancient Athens, mentioned in Plato’s dialogues as a place where Socrates taught, and the site of a later philosophical school founded by Aristotle.

 #### Rose/Madden: Absolute Goodness of Prayer